danwha/MaskPassword/README.md

   4. If necessary, additional encryption can be added.

 ## example
-  1. fixed string : danwha
-  2. Month name associated with the month
-  3. fixed string : -
-  4. Current hour
+  1. 'Sunrise in the east.'
+  2. short numeric year
+  3. numeric month
+  4. 'hot summer has come.'

-  If today is January 8, 2021 at 22:00, the correct password is danwhaJAN-22.
+  If now is June 2021, the correct password is
+    'Sunrise in the east.2106hot summer has come.'.

-  If today is August 18, 2021 09:00, the correct password is danwhaAUG-09.
+  If now is October 2022, the correct password is 'Sunrise in the east.2210hot summer has come.'.

 ## install & require
   1. npm i maskpassword